algorandfoundation/beaker/docs/source/decorators.rst

 Options for resolving arguments are:

 - A constant, `str | int`
-- State Values, `ApplicationStateValue | AccountStateValue (only for sender)`
+- State Values, `ApplicationStateValue | AccountStateValue`
-- A read-only ABI method  (If we need access to a Dynamic state value, use an ABI method to produce the expected value)
+- A read-only ABI method

 Here we call the method, omitting the `opup_app` argument: